rishabh237/locationlabs_rishabh/README.md

                   10. enable the virtual hosts

   5. Known Issues:
                   1. Indentation and syntax errors
+                  2. Found a typo in : lineinfile: dest=/etc/apache2/sites-available/000-default.conf regexp="^<VirtualHost \*:>" line="<VirtualHost *:{{ http_port }}>".
+There was an extra ">" in regexp, causing lineinfile to miss the expression and append a new line at the end to /etc/apache2/sites-available/000-default.conf, resulting in failure of the handler "restart apache2".